 There was no clearer such statement than the reaction from the US in the wake of 9/11.
 Americans promised themselves Never Again.
 But of course that wasn’t enough.
 The Boston Bombing happened in 2010, and was considered by many to have been caused by the intelligence community being too distracted by bulk surveillance to see what was right in front of them the whole time: suspects, leads they already had.
 They were too busy sifting through the 'haystack'.

 Unfortunately such failures at the national security level don’t afford officials much time or patience to reflect on strategies wisely, listening to experts and ordinary citizens outside of earshot.
 Mistakes are made again and the wrong lessons are learned.
-Australia has already rushed an encryption bill through its parliament in what many are interpreting as test case legislation; which will surely be watched with great interest by the other members of the 5 Eyes.
+Australia has already rushed anthrough its parliament in what many are interpreting as test case legislation; which will surely be watched with great interest by the other members of the 5 Eyes.
 In the UK surveillance has only increased, and we step closer and closer towards that cliché we discussed earlier.
 There are now calls from senior politicians to come down hard on, or even to ban, encryption.

 Tech giants, security experts and privacy advocates have tirelessly tried to persuade politicians of the dangers that back doors into encryption, and device interference, could bring about for the hundreds of millions of citizens they would be designed to protect.
 Such an undermining of privacy and security doesn’t provide access only to law enforcement and government officials; it paves a hidden way to the most intimate parts of our digital lives – identity, photos, messages, financial records and more – for anyone with a mind to finding it.